Let us know the use and benefits of Indian Spices

 GARAM MASALA is a classic blend of roasted and ground whole spices, which includes cardamom, cinnamon or cassia, cloves, coriander, cumin, black pepper, and whole red chiles.
 You can buy ready-blended garam masala, but it’s best made at home.

 Fresh GINGER (adrak), essential to many Asian cuisines, has found its place in Western markets.
-Several varieties of the rhizome are available: ethnic Asian and Indian markets sell the ginger imported from China or Indonesia, which tends to have less fiber than that available in supermarkets.
+Several varieties of the rhizome are available: ethnic Asian and Indian markets sell the ginger imported from China or Indonesia, which tends to have less fibre than that available in supermarkets.
 When buying ginger, break off a piece to see how much fiber is there and choose a piece that has the least amount.

 A small teaspoon is perfect for scraping the skin off gingerroot without peeling or paring off more than necessary.
 Most recipes will call for the rhizome to be measured by inches, which can be hard to judge, as some pieces are thinner than others.
 For the purposes of this book, a one-inch piece peeled and then minced is equivalent to a scant tablespoon.
 To julienne ginger, slice the peeled root at a bias creating long oval slices, then turn them 90 degrees and slice them into long thin strips.
 Ginger powder (saunth) is sharp, spicy, and aromatic.

-GREEN MANGO POWDER (amchur), tart and fruity, is available in Indian grocery stores and is used to add acid profile to a recipe in place of lemon or lime juice.
+GREEN MANGO POWDER (amchur), tart and fruity, is available in Indian grocery stores and is used to add an acid profile to a recipe in place of lemon or lime juice.
 However, lemon or lime juice cannot be substituted, as more often than not the acidity is required in a nonliquid form.

 INDIAN RED CHILE is available whole (sabut lal mirch) or ground (lal mirch)—it’s either hot or very hot, and deep red in color.
 (Pictured here) For whole, you can substitute árbol chiles; for ground, you can substitute cayenne.
 (Serrano chiles are closest to the flavor and pungency of the green chiles used in India.)
 I do not seed my chiles; if you prefer your food less spicy, remove the seeds.
 If you prefer your food really spicy leave the seeds in, or substitute Thai bird’s eye chiles.
 It is best to use gloves when handling chiles.

 KARI LEAVES (meethi neem), the aromatic leaves of the sweet neem tree, are available fresh in Indian markets.
-They add a fresh verdant flavor to the dish, and although they are best used fresh, neem leaves can be bought dried.
+They add a fresh verdant flavour to the dish, and although they are best used fresh, neem leaves can be bought dried.
 Unlike bay leaves, they can be left in the food.

 MADRAS CURRY POWDER, a blend of roasted spices, such as coriander, mustard, and fenugreek, is used frequently in the curries of Southern India.

-MUSTARD SEEDS (rai), tiny and round, are sharp and full of a strong flavor that mellows and becomes more complex when the seeds are roasted.
+MUSTARD SEEDS (rai), tiny and round, are sharp and full of a strong flavour that mellows and becomes more complex when the seeds are roasted.
 I prefer the brown Indian variety, but you can substitute black Indian mustard seeds.

 NUTMEG (jaiphal), the spice, is the dried seed of the nutmeg tree.
 Warm, with a balance of sweet and bitter, it’s used in small quantities.
 Though typically available ground, it’s best when freshly grated, so buy a whole nutmeg (they’re about the size of an olive) and grate off a bit when you need some.